second-state/wasm-learning/nodejs/tensorflow/README.md

 ## Test

 ```
-node app.js
+$ node app.js
 ```

 The first task is to recognize an image of computer scientist Grace Hopper.
+It takes 0.9s to recognize this image.

 ```
 Model: "mobilenet_v2_1.4_224_frozen.pb"